-Below are answers to commonly asked questions (more information about the 2016 festival will be available soon).
+Below are answers to commonly asked questions about Come Out With Pride Presented by Orlando City Soccer Club.
 Should you not be able to find what you are looking for, please contact us by clicking here.
 Allow 24-48 hours for an answer.

 For information following the tragic shooting at Pulse nightclub in Orlando on Sunday, June 12 please click here.

 Come Out With Pride’s event this year, 2016, will be held October 8.
 The week will include a series of official events leading to the main event on Saturday, October 8 from Noon to 10pm at Lake Eola Park in downtown Orlando.

 Do I need to be a member of the LGBTQ+ community to participate?

 Absolutely not!
 We welcome and encourage our straight allies to enjoy the day’s festivities together.
 Simply attending Come Out With Pride sends an important message to LGTBQ+ youth and others that they have the love and support of the larger community.

 The LGBTQ+ community is incredibly diverse and we aim to respect that diversity within our events throughout the week.
 We also recognize that many families with teenagers and young children wish to enjoy the day together, and thus we’ve made sure our parade and festival are appropriate for those audiences.
 There are even plenty of fun activities and areas just for kids!

 Do I need to purchase a ticket for Come Out With Pride?

 We are proud to keep most Come Out With Pride events completely FREE to the public, but do offer special ticketed events including the VIP Experience and Taste of Pride.
 These tickets may include special access, entertainment viewing areas, and food and drinks.